-SWOT Analysis: the What and the Why
+SWOT Analysis: The What and The Why

 Strengths and weaknesses are internal strategic factors that define dynamics, capabilities and limitations in internal operations and management.

-More often than not, a pre-cursor to SWOT analysis is reading the company background.
-This includes few elementary details about the company, origin, industry, offerings, competition, M&As, and revenue generation capabilities.
+Moreover, before doing a SWOT analysis of Amazon, let's study the company's background.
+This includes few basic details about the company like- origin, industry, offerings, competition, M&As, and revenue generation capabilities.

 Amazon: Company Overview

-- 1Internet – Amazon Web Services (for Businesses), and Amazon Video (for Consumers)
+- Internet – Amazon Web Services (for Businesses), and Amazon Video (for Consumers)

-- 2Retail – Amazon Marketplace, Amazon Prime, Whole Foods
+- Retail – Amazon Marketplace, Amazon Prime, Whole Foods

-- 3Consumer Electronics (manufacturers and distributors of Fire tablet, Fire TV and Echo)
+- Consumer Electronics (manufacturers and distributors of Fire tablet, Fire TV and Echo)

 Partnerships and Acquisitions